bitwizeshift/DataTranslator/README.md

 There are two types of translation schemes:
  - `ScalarTranslationScheme` used for translating single entries at a time
  - `SequenceTranslationScheme` used for translating sequences of entries.

+**Note**: It is up to the implementation of Translation Scheme as to how to handle error cases, such as a value being requested by an incorrect type.
+This is to allow for native exceptions to be caught/thrown depending on the type wrapped by the translation scheme.

 ####ScalarTranslationScheme Concept